Infos zu Zecken und Krankheiten

 Tick species in Austria

-So far, 18 native tick species have been described in Austria, the most common beingIxodes ricinus(common wood tick),Dermacentor reticulatus(floodplain tick) andHaemaphysalis concinna(relict tick).
-In addition, another species can be introduced via vacation trips with pets:Rhipicephalus sanguineus(brown dog tick).
-Furthermore, two other tick species can reach us, e.g. via migratory birds:Hyalomma marginatum andHyalomma rufipes.
+So far, 18 native tick species have been described in Austria, the most common being Ixodes ricinus (common wood tick), Dermacentor reticulatus (floodplain tick) and Haemaphysalis concinna (relict tick).
+In addition, another species can be introduced via vacation trips with pets: Rhipicephalus sanguineus (brown dog tick).
+Furthermore, two other tick species can reach us, e.g. via migratory birds: Hyalomma marginatum and Hyalomma rufipes.

-First detection of Hyalomma marginatum
+First evidence of Hyalomma marginatum

-In October 2018, the tick species Hyalomma marginatum (tropical giant tick) was detected in Austria for the first time by the University of Veterinary Medicine Vienna.
-The detection of this 5 to 6 millimeter tick is significant in that it is a vector for rickettsiae (bacteria) and Crimean-Congo fever virus (CCHFV).
-Our molecular biology studies did not detect any virus; however, Rickettsia aeschlimannii was detected in the discovered specimen for the first time in Austria.
+In October 2018, the tick species Hyalomma marginatum (tropical giant tick) was detected in Austria for the first time.
+This 5 to 6 millimeter tick is a vector for rickettsia (bacteria) and Crimean-Congo fever virus (CCHFV).
+Our molecular biology studies did not detect any virus; however, Rickettsia aeschlimannii was detected for the first time in Austria in the detected specimen.
+Since 2018, 17 specimens of the tropical giant tick have been detected in Austria.

-Since 2018, 10 specimens of the tropical giant tick have been detected in Austria.
 If you think you have found a tropical giant tick, please send a photo via email to zecken@ages.at.

 Family: shield ticks (Ixodidae) Occurrence: widespread throughout Europe (entire European continent from the islands and peninsulas in the north, across the entire mainland to the southern Mediterranean) Activity focus: spring/early summer, late summer/early fall Carriers of: borrelia, TBE viruses, anaplasma, rickettsia, babesia, Francisella tularensis

-Family: shield ticks (Ixodidae) Occurrence: from Western Europe, the British Isles through Central and Eastern Europe to Central and Eastern Asia, not in Northern Europe and not in the Mediterranean region Activity focus:early summer, late summer/fall Vectors of: babesia, TBE viruses, Francisella tularensis, rickettsiae
+Family: shield ticks (Ixodidae) Occurrence: from Western Europe, the British Isles through Central and Eastern Europe to Central and Eastern Asia, not in Northern Europe and not in the Mediterranean region Activity focus: early summer, late summer/fall Vectors of: babesia, TBE viruses, Francisella tularensis, rickettsiae

 Family: shield ticks (Ixodidae) Occurrence: North Africa, European Mediterranean region, west and center of Asia, south of Russia, Pakistan and Turkmenistan, in October 2018 for the first time in Austria Special features: relatively large with body length of about 5 to 6 millimeters Carriers of : Crimean-Congo fever virus, rickettsiae

 At each stage of development, the tick takes a blood meal, sucking blood while anchored in the host skin for several days.
-Ticks feed on the blood of mammals (including humans), birds, reptiles, and amphibians.
+Ticks feed on the blood of mammals (including humans), birds, reptiles and amphibians.
 During the sucking process, the tick's body swells and becomes spherical.
 Once the tick is full, it drops to the ground where it digests the blood meal and sheds its skin to the next stage.

 1st stage: larva, gender-neutral.